guguji666666/Active-Directoy-Lab/Configure Windows firewall/readme.md

-## Configure Windows firewall rule using GPO
+## Configure Windows firewall rule using Domain GPO

 "Windows Firewall: Domain: Firewall State" is a Group Policy setting in Microsoft Windows that allows network administrators to configure the Windows Firewall behavior on domain-connected Windows computers.